dannymagnus/CI_MS1_RRWeddings/README.md

 *Section 1 – Slideshow:*

 The slideshow is the first impression that the business gets to make on the visitor.
 I chose 3 images all with a cohesive theme in terms of the colour palette and the styling.
-It plays automatically to add some movement to the page using a bootstrap carousel.
+It plays automatically to add some movement to the page.

 ![Hero image](https://github.com/dannymagnus/wedding-company/blob/master/assets/images/slide1.webp)

 *Section 2 – Why Us:*

 The why us section has text and images with a call to action.
-The imagery shows the business owner which aims to build trust potential customers.
+The imagery shows the business owner which aims to build trust with potential customers.
 The call to action provides an easy way for customers to get in touch quickly.

-The button was built using an anchor tag and a div containing a bootstrap modal form which is referenced later in this readme
+Info about image layout/modal button & link

 ![Why CHoose Us](https://github.com/dannymagnus/wedding-company/blob/master/docs/features/why_choose_us.png)